JohnSauter/UNH_bootcamp-09-Professional_README_Generator/README.md

 ## Usage

+Type node index.js to run the program.
 Answer the questions, examine and improve the generated README file, then include it in your project.

 ## License
 GNU AGPLv3

 ## Contributing
-If you wish to continbute to ths project, send me e-mail.
+If you wish to contribute to ths project, send me e-mail.
 My e-mail address is below.

 ## Tests
 You can test this package by running it with various answers to the questions.